pythonkenyard/TDBuploader/README.md

 29. Create installable version via Pip or git.
 30. Suppot for Digitalcore
 32. Add config for BHD to allow direct posting instead of drafts only. (requires imdb/tmdb input)

+Known bugs
+34. Sometimes episode numbering or titles can skip some detail in tdb uploading.
+35. When Season pack is uploaded, Season number is sometimes missing from upload title.
+Possibly linked to filename containing letter S in the release group

 # General repository requirements yet to be completed
 Validate/check requirements list